Our Services

 Published on: 5/6/2026

-Apple cider vinegar’s acetic acid can thin sticky mucus, its antimicrobial and anti-inflammatory effects may support airway clearance, and diluting ACV in warm water also boosts hydration and mucus mobility when used with proven methods like steam inhalation and breathing exercises.
+Apple cider vinegar (ACV) may help loosen mucus thanks to its acetic acid, which thins sticky secretions, while its antimicrobial and anti-inflammatory properties support airway clearance.
+Diluting ACV in warm water also improves hydration and mucus mobility, especially when paired with proven methods like steam inhalation and breathing exercises.

 Mucus buildup in the airways can leave you feeling congested, short of breath, and fatigued.
 While mucus plays a vital role in trapping dust, allergens, and pathogens, too much of it—especially during a cold or mild respiratory infection—can be uncomfortable.
 Many people turn to natural remedies like apple cider vinegar for healthy lungs.
 Here's clear, doctor-approved guidance on how ACV may help loosen mucus, practical tips to protect your airways, and when to seek professional care.